Preventing Sewer Backups

 The Cause

-• The start of a blocked pipe begins when grease and solids collect on the top and sides of the pipe
+• The start of a blocked pipe begins when grease and solids collect on the top and sides of the pipe's interior.

 • The build-up increases over time when grease and other debris are washed down the drain.